-Each person’s journey with multiple sclerosis (MS) is very different.
+Each person’s journey with multiple sclerosis (MS) is different.
 When a new diagnosis leaves you searching for answers, the best person to help might be another person experiencing the same thing as you.

 Our very own MS community page allows you to post questions, share tips or advice, and interact with people with MS and their loved ones from around the country.
 From time to time we post anonymous questions submitted to us by Facebook friends.
 You can submit your own questions and use the answers provided by the community to help you live a better life with MS.

-We also share medical research and lifestyle articles that can be very useful to people with MS or their loved ones.
+We also share medical research and lifestyle articles that can be useful to people with MS or their loved ones.
 Click here to like our page and become a part of the Healthline MS community.

 MS World is run by volunteers who have MS or have provided care for someone with it.
 The setup is very straightforward: MS World hosts several forums and a continuous live chat.
 The forums are centered on specific questions, including topics like “MS Symptoms: Discussing the symptoms that are associated with MS” and “The Family Room: A place to discuss the Family Life while living with MS.”

 The chat room is open for general discussion throughout the day.
 However, they do outline specific times of the day when discussion must be related to MS only.